 The BS Physics major provides a broad variety of experiences with the theoretical basis of physics, its applications, experimental and mathematical techniques, and its study using computer programming and simulations.
-It serves as an excellent preparation for graduate work in physics or related fields, such as engineering, astrophysics, biophysics, physical oceanography, geophysics and meteorology.
-Students may also use the Physics major as preparation for attending professional school in fields such as medicine, dentistry and law.
+It serves as an excellent preparation for graduate work in physics or related fields, such as engineering, astrophysics, biophysics,

-The BA major is particularly appropriate for students interested in a double major with another field or those completing a major in Inclusive Childhood or Secondary Education.
+The BA major is particularly appropriate for students interested in a double major with another field or those completing a major in Inclusive Childhood or Adolescence Education.
 Students interested in working toward certification to teach physics at the elementary level can do so by double-majoring in Physics and Inclusive Childhood Education.
 Students interested in working toward certification to teach physics at the middle and high school levels can do so by double-majoring in Physics and Adolescence Education.
 Please see the Education Department section of this catalog for details.